Fixed: There is No Media in The (Specified) Device

 What Does "There Is No Media in the Device" Mean?

-When your device shows "there is no media in the device", it usually means your computer or device can detect the hardware, but it can’t access the data.
-Imagine seeing a locked treasure chest—you know it’s there, but you don’t have the key.
+When your device shows "there is no media in the device", it usually means your computer or device can detect the hardware (the "container"), but it can’t access the data (the "contents").
+Imagine seeing a locked treasure chest—you know it’s there, but you don’t have the key, or perhaps the chest is actually empty.

 Common Devices Showing This Error